Character Character Flaws

-In real life, people have many flaws.
-Some we can correct; some we can mask and others we cannot correct.
-A big part of our personality involves overcoming, putting up with, and dealing with our own flaws.
-A big part of our lives involves dealing with and attempting to correct other people’s faults.
+Humans are loaded with flaws.
+Some we can correct, some we can mask, and others are there for life.
+A big part of growing up involves overcoming, putting up with, and dealing with our shortcomings.
+Plus, we suffer from, put up with, and attempt to correct other people’s faults.
+In short, the flaws are a big part of life.

-When developing a character, it is essential to focus on their flaws.
-Readers need to know the reasons behind a character’s motivation and character flaws are the key to explaining decisions.
+During my last four years of writing, I learned that it is essential to focus on the flaws that drive a character’s actions.
+Readers need to know the reasons behind motivation and character flaws, which are the key to explaining decisions.
 Jane steals a car.
-Why did she turn to the life of crime?
+Why did she turn to a life of crime?
 Has she stolen vehicles before?
 A writer must explain Jane’s ethics in advance so that her actions make sense.

 Readers dislike actions without foundation.
-If Jane had a normal day and randomly stole a car, it would confuse the reader.
+It would confuse readers if Jane had a normal day and randomly stole a car.
 What about a logical explanation?
 Jane needed money and stole a car.
 While logical, this explanation does not help.
 Lots of people need money, and they do not steal.
 Something inside Jane must allow her to be a criminal.

-When I create a character, I think a lot about their flaws, and I like to point them out as early as possible.
-I also like to limit the number of characters flaws.
-For example, the principal character in a recent book lacks confidence, is a know-it-all, and has difficulty around women.
-His appearance, actions, and background are otherwise normal.
+When I create a character, I list their flaws in a character biography and let the reader know about them as early as possible.
+For example, the main character in a recent book lacks confidence, is a know-it-all, and is uncomfortable around forward women.

-When he makes a mistake, we can directly trace it to the above flaws.
-Of course, in real life, people are more complicated with backstories that begin before birth.
-However, taking 100 pages to describe a character’s nuances would bore a reader.
+When this main character makes a mistake, readers directly trace it to the above flaws.
+Of course, people are more complicated in real life, but taking 100 pages to describe a character’s nuances would bore a reader to tears.

-I like flaws that people can relate to.
-For example, arrogance, low morals, lack of confidence, greed, perfectionist, workaholic, bad finances, gambling, and addiction.
-I stay away from complex flaws: mental problems, complex childhoods, evil influence, altered physics (non-human flaws), heavy religion and bullying.
-I also avoid controversial flaws: racism, sadistic abuse, and mental/physical disabilities.
-This can lead to hurt feelings and bad reviews.
+I like flaws that people can relate to, such as arrogance, low morals, lack of confidence, greed, perfectionism, workaholicism, bad finances, gambling, and addiction.
+I stay away from complex flaws like mental problems, complex childhoods, evil influence, altered physics (non-human flaws), heavy religion, and bullying.
+I also avoid controversial flaws like racism, sadistic abuse, and mental/physical disabilities.
+I feel these lead to low sales and bad reviews.
+Plus, such flaws are not fun to write about.

-For example, Superman.
-He has good looks, a superb job, a girlfriend, a friendly attitude and his only weakness is Kryptonite.
-John McClain in the movie Die Hard was an arrogant drunk with a terrible temper.
-When John wins, we can all get behind the fact that he overcame his issues.
+Let’s examine two popular characters.
+Superman has good looks, a solid job, a girlfriend, a friendly attitude, and his only weakness is Kryptonite.
+In the movie Die Hard, John McClain is an arrogant drunk with a terrible temper.
 We expect Superman to win because he has nothing preventing him.
+I think John is a superior character because moviegoers rally as he succeeds and relate to his failures because they are apparent.

-A character that overcomes many flaws seems unrealistic like they were cheating or got outside help.
-A character with silly flaws is also difficult to relate to.
-My good looks intimidate people.
-I have too much money.
+A character that overcomes many flaws seems unrealistic, like they are cheating or have gotten outside help.
+A character with silly flaws is also difficult to relate.
+“People hate me because of my good looks.”
+“Having money is my big problem.”

-In real life, flaws are a hindrance, and we spend a lot of time dealing with them, yet in a book, they are a fun part of the plot.
+In real life, flaws hinder us, and we spend much time dealing with them, yet they make up a big part of any plot.
 Is that life imitating art?
-Or something else?

 You’re the best -Bill